 While the Washington, DC area may not appear on most lists of the "best places to retire" because of its high cost of living, the capital region is a great place to consider because of its central location along the East Coast and easy access to a wide variety of activities.
-The District of Columbia has been ranked as one of the healthiest cities, as having the best airports to make a connection and as one of the most secure places to live in the United States.
-You can choose to live an urban, suburban or rural lifestyle and have access to endless opportunities.
-Here are 5 reasons to retire near Washington DC.
+The District of Columbia has been ranked as one of the healthiest cities, as having the best airports to make a connection, and as one of the most secure places to live in the United States.
+You can choose to live an urban, suburban, or rural lifestyle and with access to endless opportunities.

 Cultural and Recreational Activities

 With such a wide variety of museums, live entertainment, cultural events, parks and recreation facilities, there are plenty of ways to keep your mind and body active all year-round.
 Many Washington DC attractions are free and most are wheelchair-accessible.
 Seniors can join clubs and activities to pursue their interests and make new friends.
 The capital region is so culturally diverse that you can find restaurants from just about every corner of the world.

 The Washington, DC area is located within an easy drive to the mountains, to the ocean and to many cities and small towns.
 The capital region offers a perfect home-base for exploring the Mid-Atlantic.
 While many places are very busy on the weekends, retirees can enjoy day trips and getaways to popular destinations such as Annapolis, Harpers Ferry, Gettysburg, and Shenandoah National Park during the week when the pace is slower and they are less crowded.